Jojo5673/Smart-Connect-4/README.md

  Developing a connect 4 ai in python

 ## Goals

-- Develop a fully functional connect 4 game with ui
+- Develop a fully functional connect 4 game with ui ✅
-- Develop an algorithm that can calculate moves and play the game
+- Develop an algorithm that can calculate moves and play the game ✅
-- Have the ai play at a high level
+- Have the ai play at a high level ✅

+## Todo:
+- Selective difficulty
+- alpha-beta optimization

+## Using the project:
+### for devs:

+- Project files in src folder

+### anyone else:

+- download and run game.exe in the dist folder